scambier/tic80-typescript/README.md

 TSC-80 requires a bit of setup, but once it is done, it's as easy as `tsc80 run` to inject your TypeScript code into TIC-80 :)

+If you wish a real example, my LDJAM 39 entry, written with TSC-80, is [here](https://github.com/scambier/LDJAM39).

 ### Pre-requisites

 - Install NodeJS 6+
 - Install TypeScript (`npm install -g typescript`)
-- Create and save an empty JavaScript game in TIC-80 (`new js` then `save yourjsgame`)
+- Create and save an empty JavaScript game in TIC-80 (`new js` then `save myjsgame`)

 ### Install TSC-80 and create a boilerplate project

 - `$ npm install -g tic80-typescript`
-- `$ tsc80 init` will copy the necessary files (config, index.ts and declarations) into the current directory
+- `$ tsc80 init` will create the necessary files (config, index.ts and declarations) into the current directory
-- Setup correct values inside the `tsc80-config.json` (see below)
+- Set the correct values inside the `tsc80-config.json` (see below)

 ### Configuration